KylaAdams5/NeutrinoMass/README.md

 # Neutrino Mass
-## PHYC9007 Art of Scientific Computing Repository
+## COMP90071 Art of Scientific Computing Repository
 ### Neutrino Project

-Vigilante is a code that shows the various methods to place constraints on the mass of the neutrino.
+NeutrinoMass is a code that shows the various methods to place constraints on the mass of the neutrino.
 These methods include experimental data and MonteCarlo Simulations.
 It is written in Python and run in a Jupyter Notebook.
 The notebook contains interactive code that allows the user to change plots and explore the effect of parameters on simulations.